 HMRC are actively investigating suspicious claims.
 DBT & Partners are dealing with a range of investigations involving account freezing orders and interviews under caution.

-These are the major financial support schemes introduced as a result of the Finance Act 2020 that will attract the attention of HMRC and the other enforcement authorities, largely because of the number of complaints which they have received concerning allegations of abuse of these schemes:
+These are the major financial support schemes introduced as a result of the Finance Act 2020 that will attract the attention of HMRC and the other enforcement authorities, largely because of the number of complaints that they have received concerning allegations of abuse of these schemes:

 - Coronavirus Job Retention scheme – the furlough scheme ( CJRS )